 The ARTree provides an “Arts Sampler” of classes to introduce our students to a variety of arts experiences.
 We weave the sampler of classes together through a common theme.
-The last theme was “Urbanology” and encouraged a city related flavor throughout our classes.

 During each six-week class schedule we offer visual arts classes such as painting, origami, sculpture, and collage.
 Performing arts classes have included story telling, salsa and hip-hop dancing, rhythm instruments, and song writing.
 By offering such a variety of classes we are able to find an arts passion in every child who participates.

 For dates and times of our current and upcoming classes, please check the calendar.

 Dianne and Michael will team up to begin our creative study of The Many Faces of Art, our theme for the fall class series.
 The class will include contour drawing and paper mache masks.

 Kay will teach a lesson inspired by Edvard Munch's famous work, The Scream.
 Students will create Scream portraits using crayon resist and watercolors after enjoying a slideshow about the artist and his work.

 Exploring Emotions, taught by Noel, will be a physical expression of facial emotions that will include helping students get in touch with the communication our faces share with others.
 Student expressions will be videotaped so that the kids can view the expressions they create.

 Kay is back to teach, Colorful Collage, a portrait lesson that will include a focus on several collage artists.
 The hands-on art project will incorporate silhouettes of the students with many colorful images.

 Elizabeth will explore the works of artist Paul Klee and create abstract self portraits in the style of his work using colored pastels and watercolor pencils.